ANONYMOUS1Git/FakeSound2/README.md

-# :mag_right: FakeSound2：A Benchmark for Explainable and Generalizable Deepfake Sound Detection
+# :mag_right: FakeSound2: A Benchmark for Explainable, Traceable, and Generalizable Deepfake Sound Detection

 ### Table of Contents